It's been another year on the solar coaster, and Vote Solar has been following every twist and turn.

 Meanwhile, wind is thriving in deregulated Texas.
 ERCOT expects as much of 27 gigawatts of solar over the next 15 years, and retail electricity suppliers who really understand (and are exposed to) volatility are voluntarily offering full retail net metering.
 In Nevada, casinos paid $127 million to divorce their utility and buy power competitively for the express purpose of accessing more renewables, and now other casinos and data centers are following suit.
 In November, Nevada voters overwhelmingly approved a ballot initiative to break up the monopoly utility (notably, the one that led the charge to shut down the rooftop solar industry in the state) in favor of retail choice.
 The times, they are a-changin'.

 There’s an emerging trend among utilities across the country to try to undermine a decades-old law called the Public Utility Regulatory Policies Act, or PURPA -- a law that has paved the way for policies that have brought renewable energy into the mainstream in the U.S. PURPA was created to encourage states to reduce dependence on fossil fuels by requiring that utilities purchase renewable energy generation and efficient co-generation when those are equal to or cheaper than the cost of building a new power plant.
 As solar and wind have become increasingly cost-competitive with conventional fuels, PURPA is more relevant than ever.
 To date, PURPA has driven a whopping 16 gigawatts of new power capacity from qualified renewable and co-generation projects.
 Now that the law is working as intended, we’re seeing a lot of efforts to undermine it at the state level, such as reducing contracts to unfinanceable terms, suspending tariffs and denying contracts, and creating unnecessary interconnection hurdles.
-We’re gearing up to fight for PURPA’s principle, and the promising market it provides.
+We’re gearing up to fight for PURPA’s principle, and the promising market it provides.10) Trump